 Maintain a tradition of encouraging excellence and enabling innovation to facilitate positive social change, and develop Australia’s creativity and capacity as a nation.

-Support outstanding charitable organisations and invest in Australia’s innovative and creative people, the environment and the less fortunate.
+Support outstanding charitable organisations and invest in Australia’s innovative and creative people, protect the environment and alleviate disadvantage.

 About the Foundation